 These are our three favorite places you have to see at the Yellowstone Canyon:

-• Brink of the Upper Falls
+- Brink of the Upper Falls.

-This is not something I would adapt my whole Yellowstone itinerary to, but it’s good to know if you are visiting the canyon in the morning anyway, as it makes the whole experience even more special, especially for the children.
+This is not something I would adapt my whole Yellowstone itinerary to, but it’s good to know if you are visiting the canyon in the morning anyway.
+Seeing a rainbow over the waterfall makes the whole experience even more special, especially for the children.

 What to pack?
 Sturdy walking shoes, sun protection, and drinking water.